 28.3.
 Public Health Suspended Operations.
-Accrued sick leave may also be used for the suspension of operations when the employee's workplace has been closed by a public health official for any health related reason.
+Accrued sick time off may also be used for the suspension of operations when the employee's workplace has been closed by a public official for any health-related reason.

 Article 29 - Military Leave